Abolitionist teaching

-Abolitionist teaching, also known as abolitionist pedagogy, is a set of practices and approaches to teaching that focus on restoring humanity for all children in schools.
-Abolitionist teaching is the practice of pursuing educational freedom for all students, eschewing reform in favor of transformation.
-This 21st century practice is rooted in Black critical theory and focused on joy, direct action and abolition.
+Abolitionist teaching, also known as abolitionist pedagogy, is a set of practices and approaches to teaching that emphasize abolishing educational practices considered by its proponents to be inherently problematic and oppressive.
+The term was coined by education professor and critical theorist Bettina Love.

-The practice is supported by the Abolitionist Teaching Network, a collective of educators providing resources for teachers whose mission is to "develop and support those in the struggle for educational freedom," while utilizing "the intellectual work and direct action of Abolitionists in many forms."
-This network was established by author and professor Bettina Love.
+Proponents of the approach have criticized test-taking and prohibitions on cheating, as well as deemphasize traditional literacy and math improvement programs.
+Private organizations working under the banner of abolitionist teaching have stirred controversy bringing progressive politics and activism into classrooms, which includes promoting anti-police, anti-capitalism and anti-Zionist viewpoints.

 Concept

 Abolitionist teaching has its roots in critical pedagogy, intersectional feminism and abolitionist action.
 It is defined as the commitment to pursue educational freedom and fight for an education system where students thrive, rather than just survive.
 Love further notes that it is a necessary complement to critical pedagogy, as pedagogy is most effective when paired with teachers who fight for student equality and justice.
 This teaching method is intended to combat systemic oppression, racial violence, the school-to-prison pipeline, reliance on test taking and all other parts of a system Bettina Love calls the "educational survival complex."
 Other parts of the system that the practice is intended to combat is cheating, as Drs.
 Lore/tta LeMaster and Meggie Mapes note that "Rather than punitive measures, abolitionist pedagogy requires rethinking how narratives of cheating perform and to what and whose ends such narratives serve."

-Some scholars, such as Denise Blum, have argued for a neo-abolitionist pedagogy in educational institutions, a "‘third space’ to process emotional responses and discuss social positionalities to prevent unproductive feelings of guilt or pity that function to further otherize immigrants."
+Some scholars, such as Denise Blum, have argued for a neo-abolitionist pedagogy in educational institutions, a "'third space' to process emotional responses and discuss social positionalities to prevent unproductive feelings of guilt or pity that function to further otherize immigrants."